ParrotSec/linux-parrot/Documentation/vm/index.rst

 Linux Memory Management Documentation
 =====================================

-This is a collection of documents about the Linux memory management (mm) subsystem.
-If you are looking for advice on simply allocating memory, see the :ref:`memory_allocation`.
+This is a collection of documents about Linux memory management (mm) subsystem.

 User guides for MM features
 ===========================